codesandbox/codesandbox-client/packages/homepage/content/articles/templates.md

 ## Using Templates

-So now that you've created your first Template, how can you use it?
-Just like the official templates, you can create a new Sandbox from one of your templates via the Create New Sandbox modal.
+So now that you've created your first template, how can you use it?
+Just like the official templates, you can create a new sandbox from one of your templates via the Create New Sandbox modal.

 ![](/images/templates/5.png)